Rufus Segar: Work in the private sector

+Segar graduated from the Liverpool College of Art in 1953, after which the members of the collective moved to London, where they shared a flat in Hackney.
+Soon after moving into the flat, he married Bullard and they started a family.
+The flat became crowded.
+Consequently Segar and his family moved to a flat in Pimlico.

-Segar graduated in 1953, after which the members of the collective moved to London.
-He initially got a job in a cardboard box factory, Hunt Partners in Clapton.
-Then he began working as an assistant designer in advertising for Horatio Myer & Co Ltd in Vauxhall.
-Three years later he got a job in SH Benson in Kingsway, which he described as "a top rank advertising agency".
+Segar initially got a job as a box designer for Hunt Partners in Clapton.
+In 1955, he was imprisoned for three months for refusing to perform National Service on the grounds that, as an anarchist, "he could never obey an order to kill".
+Rupert Segar, his son, documented that, while in prison, his father "was head librarian, made chess sets for the warders and learned to roll cigarettes one-handed".
+Segar's second job was as an assistant designer in advertising for Horatio Myer & Co Ltd in Vauxhall.
+Three years later, he got a job in S.H.
+Benson in Kingsway, which he described as "a top rank advertising agency".
 However, he recalled: "You're nowhere, just an assistant in the system.
-I watched that for three years, just seeing how it worked, then I said, 'It's not for me.'"
+I watched that for three years, just seeing how it worked, then I said, 'It's not for me.

-In 1955 Segar was imprisoned for three months for refusing to perform National Service.
-In 1961, he was still working for SH Benson.
-And he also worked freelance, illustrating books.
-However, from 1964 to 1982, he worked freelance for the Economist Intelligence Unit, as a designer or an illustrator and graphic designer.
-While Segar worked for the Unit, he designed the 136-page book Atlas of Europe - A profile of Western Europe, which was published jointly in 1974 by John Bartholomew and Frederick Warne.
-Segar recalled that he designed the book to be updated 'statistically every two or three years.'
-But no new edition was published, which he attributed to the cut to 'the budget for futher education [which] was aimed at six form upwards', which Margaret Thatcher implemented in her capacity as the Secretary of State for Education and Science.
+In 1961, while Segar was working for S.H.
+Benson, he also worked freelance, illustrating books.
+From 1964 to 1982, he freelanced for the Economist Intelligence Unit, as an illustrator and graphic designer.
+(Note: David Crowley recalled that Segar's work comprised "creating charts, maps and other infographics for business, education and government.")
+In 1965, Segar had published his first book, Cockney Alphabet, a parody in which he cited the British comedy duo Clapham and Dwyer.
+In 1973, while he was working for the Unit, he joined a group of agents and illustrators to campaign for the safe return of their work after the completion of a commission.
+A committee was formed, in which Segar was a member, which created the Association of Illustrators.
+Also while working in the Unit, Segar designed the 136-page book Atlas of Europe - A profile of Western Europe, which was published jointly in 1974 by John Bartholomew and Frederick Warne.
+(Note: A selection of pages from the book are illustrated in Poyner 2012.)
+Segar recalled that he designed the book to be updated "statistically every two or three years."
+But no new edition was published, which he attributed to the cut to "the budget for further education [which] was aimed at six form upwards", which Margaret Thatcher implemented in her capacity as the Secretary of State for Education and Science.